Click any ▶ line to expand the topic.

 A. This license is for finfish only.
 Sizes, seasons, and creel limits on the species regulated by the Virginia Marine Resources Commission can be found here.

-A. Our Saltwater Angler’s Guide contains extensive information on how to fish, where to fish, and best conservation practices.
-Here's one: Please use circle hooks because they are easier on the fish.
+A. Our Saltwater Angler's Guide contains extensive information on how to fish, where to fish, and best conservation practices.
 The guide also lists many of the public boat ramps and piers, and shows where the Virginia Marine Resource Commission’s artificial reefs are located.
-Those man-made reefs provide habitat that attract fish of all sizes and are very popular fishing
+The Angler's Guide can be found here.

 A. You don’t need a license to crab recreationally in Virginia’s saltwaters as long as you don’t use commercial fishing gear.
 Hand-netting, dip-netting or chicken-necking for crabs is permitted as long as you don’t take more than one bushel of hard crabs or two dozen peeler crabs in a day.
 Also, you can set up to two crab pots per person recreationally without a license.
 They must be properly buoyed and marked with an “R” for recreational and some way to identify they are your property.
 Annual recreational crabbing licenses are available for $36, allowing you to set up to five crab pots.
 Crab size, season and our Blue Crab Sanctuary provisions apply to everyone who crabs in Virginia waters.
 Those regulations can be found here.
 What you catch recreationally must be for personal use only.
 Any sale would make your crabbing activity a commercial fishing operation and subject to commercial crabbing regulations, including possession of a commercial fishing license.